nvdnkpr/angular-dynamic-constants/README.md

 angular-dynamic-constants
 =========================

-Angular Dynamic Constants is a javascript helper that allows you to separate configuration files into small files and using expressions allows you to use "constants within constants".
+Angular Dynamic Constants is a javascript helper that allows you to separate configuration files into small files.
+Using expressions allows you to have "constants within constants".

 ## How to use it